MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview.md

 ---
 title: Get started with frontline worker (FLW) device management
 description: Learn how to manage frontline worker devices using Android, iOS/iPadOS, and Windows devices in Microsoft Intune.
-Get guidance on how the devices are used and Intune features built for FLW, like Remote Help.
+Get guidance on device use and Intune features built for FLW, like Remote Help.
 Also, learn about Microsoft Entra shared device mode (SDM) for FLW. ms.author: mandia
 author: MandiOhlinger
 manager: dougeby
-ms.date: 10/25/2023
+ms.date: 08/19/2024
 audience: ITPro
 ms.topic: how-to
 ms.service: microsoft-intune